 Pilsen was the location of the country’s first municipal industrial zone.
 Manufacturing is the biggest sector in the Pilsen region, accounting for about one-third of employment.
 Foreign investment is anchored by large multinationals in the fields of electronics (Panasonic) and automotive (Skoda).
 Other significant industries include coal mining, agriculture and forestry.
 A strong network of warehouse and logistics facilities enables the movement of natural resources and finished products throughout the region.

-Prologis operates industrial properties and warehouses in the Pilsen region.
+Prologis has available warehouses in Pilsen and operates industrial properties throughout the Pilsen region.